Symmetry-Accelerated Classical Simulation of Clifford-Dominated Circuits: Introduction

 The central promise of quantum computing is the solution of problems that are out of reach for classical machines.
 While we thus expect quantum computers to be generally hard to simulate by fully classical means, research into classical simulation algorithms and techniques has proven crucial in developing a better understanding of the precise onset of such a quantum advantage.
 Indeed, classical simulators allow direct validation of quantum hardware and serve as a benchmark to compare quantum advantage claims against \cite{arute_quantum_2019,kim_evidence_2023,morvan_phase_2024}, while still regularly defying them \cite{begusic_fast_2024,tindall_efficient_2024}.
 Improved simulation techniques thus also raise the bar for better and bigger quantum prototypes that are and will be arising.
 Moreover, classical simulation provides valuable insights into which quantum resources and phenomena enable the desired quantum advantage.
 In turn, this can inform the development of more efficient quantum algorithms.

-The prototypical example of such a deeper understanding provided by classical simulation is the Gottesman-Knill theorem: It states that even highly entangling quantum circuits are efficiently classically simulable as long as they only involve Clifford gates as well as preparation and measurement in the computational basis~\cite{PhDGottesman}.
-This shows that, besides entanglement, \emph{non-stabilizerness} (also known as \emph{magic}) is a necessary resource for quantum advantage.
-Strikingly, this resource can be provided by a single non-Clifford gate~\cite{Nebe2001} -- often chosen as the $T$ gate -- or, alternatively, by a constant supply of \emph{magic states} \cite{Bravyi2005}.
+The prototypical example of such a deeper understanding provided by classical simulation is the Gottesman-Knill theorem: It states that even highly entangling quantum circuits---so-called \emph{stabilizer circuits}---are efficiently classically simulable as long as they only involve Clifford gates as well as preparation and measurement in the computational basis~\cite{PhDGottesman}.
+This shows that, besides entanglement, \emph{nonstabilizerness} (also known as \emph{magic}) is a necessary resource for quantum advantage.
+Strikingly, this resource can be provided by a single non-Clifford gate~\cite{Nebe2001}---often chosen as the $T$ gate---or, alternatively, by a continuous supply of \emph{magic states} \cite{Bravyi2005}.

-In 2004, Aaronson and Gottesman~\cite{Aaronson2004} proposed the first classical simulation algorithm extending the Gottesman-Knill theorem to general quantum circuits at the cost of an exponential runtime overhead in the number of non-Clifford gates or magic states.
-Since then, several works have focused on developing successively more efficient algorithms to simulate Clifford-dominated circuits \cite{BravyiSmolin2016, BravyiGosset2016, Howard2017, Bravyi2019, Seddon2021}.
-These methods share the idea of decomposing magic states or non-Clifford gates into suitable linear combinations of stabilizer states or Clifford unitaries, respectively.
-This then allows us to simulate generic circuits using Gottesman-Knill with a runtime overhead that depends on the decomposition used.
-Finding optimal decompositions is, however, a hard problem in general, as it involves a superexponentially large optimization problem in the support size $n$ of the target states or unitaries.